 Master's degree holders are qualified to work as operations managers for public organizations.
-The job outlook for operations managers was projected to grow by 7% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics.
-The mean annual wage for operations and general managers working in local government was $96,570 in May 2015.
+The job outlook for operations managers was projected to grow by 7% from 2018 to 2028, according to the U.S. Bureau of Labor Statistics.
+The mean annual wage for operations and general managers was $123,030 in May 2019.

 Students in public management degree programs can expect to take courses covering topics such as public policy and urban planning.
 While some students who graduate from bachelor's programs decide to pursue graduate degrees, many also choose to enter certificate programs.